squirrel-forge/node-twighouse/README.md

   ...
 }
 ```
-Directives are always executed in the defined order, which lets you chain them to modify values in steps, as can be seen in the demo, first loading the an *.md* file from a path and then converting the files content to html.
+Directives are always executed in the defined order, which lets you chain them to modify values in steps, as can be seen in the demo, first loading the *.md* file from a path and then converting the files content to html with a second directive.

 #### Builtin directives